-The Long CW subfield is set to 1 to indicate that the STA supports LDPC codeword of length 1344 on code rates ½, 5/8, 3/4 and 13/16.
-It is set to 0 otherwise.
+The Long CW subfield is set to 1 if dot11EDMGLongCWImplemented is true, and is set to 0 otherwise.
+The subfield indicates that the STA supports LDPC codeword of length 1344 on code rates ½, 5/8, 3/4 and 13/16.
 If this subfield is 0, the Long CW Punctured Supported and Long CW Superimposed Supported subfields are set to 0.

 C.3 MIB details